* Ran the website Antiwar.com

-- Believes that the Great Satan is America, and the Little Satan is Israel
+* Believed that the Great Satan was America, and the Little Satan was Israel

-- Author of The Terror Enigma, a pamphlet that insinuates, with no serious evidence, that the Israeli government had prior knowledge of 9/11 but failed to warn U.S. authorities
+* Author of The Terror Enigma, a pamphlet insinuating that the Israeli government had prior knowledge of 9/11 but failed to warn U.S. authorities

-Dennis “Justin” Raimondo is a minor celebrity in the U.S., thanks to a 10-year career as an amateur demagogue in the libertarian milieu of the San Francisco Bay Area, a political environment where anything goes and nothing matters.
-He has the familiar personality traits of the type: “sentimental formlessness, absence of disciplined thought, ignorance combined with gaudy erudition.”
-He poses as a conservative but runs a website, “Antiwar.com,” that features anti-Americans like Noam Chomsky and is hugely popular with the left – not surprisingly since it views America as an incipient fascist state.
+Born on November 18, 1951 in White Plains, New York, Dennis “Justin” Raimondo was a minor celebrity in the U.S., thanks to a 10-year career as an amateur demagogue in the libertarian milieu of the San Francisco Bay Area.
+He posed as a conservative but ran a website, “Antiwar.com,” that featured anti-Americans like Noam Chomsky and was hugely popular with the left – not surprisingly since it viewed America as an incipient fascist state.

-Raimondo is a confused and confusing person, who seeks to be the master of the confusion he creates.
-Born plain Dennis, he renamed himself Justin, while attending the Cherry Lawn School, a defunct prep school in Darien, Conn., which he graduated in 1970.
+Raimondo was a confused and confusing person, who sought to be the master of the confusion he creates.
+Born plain Dennis on November 18, 1951 in White Plains, New York, he renamed himself Justin while attending the Cherry Lawn School, a defunct prep school in Darien, Conn., from which he graduated in 1970.

-Raimondo unquestionably encompasses many contradictions.
-Now past 50, he features a photo of himself on his website with a cigarette dangling from his mouth, in a fey (and failed) pose as an homme fatale.
-He is flamboyantly gay, but promotes himself as a Buchananite conservative and was in fact Buchanan’s San Francisco campaign spokesman during the “culture war” that other gays took personally, many elections ago.
-The entire package is deceitful, and it is a calculated deceit.
+Raimondo unquestionably encompassed many contradictions.
+He featured a photo of himself on his website with a cigarette dangling from his mouth, in a fey (and failed) pose as an homme fatale.
+He was flamboyantly gay, but promoted himself as a Buchananite conservative and was in fact Buchanan’s San Francisco campaign spokesman during the “culture war” that other gays took personally, many elections ago.
+The entire package was deceitful, and it was a calculated deceit.

-The movement that Raimondo has cobbled out of opponents of the Iraq war, who are drawn into his site, is unabashedly fascist.
-Justin Raimondo personifies an American “red-brown” alliance, like the one that surfaced briefly in the 1930s when Communists and Nazis combined forces to bring down the Weimar Republic.
-This alliance was revived after the fall of Russian Communism, when Stalinists and fascists around the world united on an old platform – war against the Jews – of which more will be said further on.
+The movement that Raimondo cobbled out of opponents of the Iraq war, who were drawn into his site, was unabashedly fascist.
+Raimondo personified an American “red-brown” alliance, like the one that had surfaced briefly in the 1930s when Communists and Nazis combined forces to bring down the Weimar Republic.
+This alliance was revived after the fall of Russian Communism, when Stalinists and fascists around the world united on an old platform – war against the Jews.

-Raimondo’s own understanding of fascism – a word he himself throws carelessly around when defaming political enemies and disarming potential critics — is utterly superficial.
-In a preposterous column titled “A Fascist America,” (March 3, 2005), he defines fascism as follows:
+Raimondo’s own understanding of fascism – a word he himself threw carelessly around when defaming political enemies and disarming potential critics — was utterly superficial.
+In a preposterous column titled “A Fascist America,” (March 3, 2005), he defined fascism as follows:

 1) “The idealization of the State as the embodiment of an all-powerful national will or spirit;